abiasV/abiasV/README.md

 * ✉️  You can contact me at [vaziri.as@gmail.com](mailto:vaziri.as@gmail.com)
 * 🧠  I'm learning Laravel!
 * 🤝  I'm open to collaborating on exciting projects as a frontend or backend developer.
-* ⚡  I have bachelor's degree in Computer Science and currently taking a web development course at Humber College.
+* ⚡  I have bachelor's degree in Computer engineering and currently taking a web development course at Humber College.

 ### Skills